Syllabus

 Email policy

 When emailing about this course, please put “SDS375” into the subject line.
-Emails to the instructor or TA should be restricted to organizational issues, such as requests for appointments, questions about course organization, etc. For all other issues, post an issue on GitHub, ask a question during open Zoom, or make an appointment for a one-on-one session.
+Emails to the instructor or TA should be restricted to organizational issues, such as requests for appointments, questions about course organization, etc. For all other issues, post in the discussions on Canvas, ask a question during open Zoom, or make an appointment for a one-on-one session.

 Specifically, we will not discuss technical issues related to assignments over email.
 Technical issues are questions concerning how to approach a particular problem, whether a particular solution is correct, or how to use the statistical software R. These questions should be posted as issues on GitHub.
 Also, we will not discuss grading-related matters over email.
 If you have a concern about grading, schedule a one-on-one Zoom meeting.